-Poking, tagging, liking and becoming a farmer seems to be a trend that never stops growing.
-Evidently, Zukerberg and his team at a threshold high and have no plans on going slow.
+Poking, tagging, liking, and becoming a farmer seems to be a trend that never stops growing.
+Evidently, Zuckerberg and his team at a threshold high and have no plans on going slow.
 With competition rising from Google’s +1, the question remains, how did we all get here?

 Social networking now became the biggest fad with users sending invites to everyone they knew and people they wanted to know.
-Immediately, connections were made and people had a much more user-friendly way to communicate, catch up with long lost friends, date and, not forgetting, exploit the system.
+Immediately, connections were made and people had a much more user-friendly way to communicate, catch up with long lost friends, date, and, not forgetting, exploit the system.
 When the first generation of networking began, Yahoo and MSN with their messenger service had complete control of the market.
-However, by the end of 2006, social profiling was the new tool to communication.
+However, by the end of 2006, social profiling was a new tool for communication.